Active Directory and VAS

 Before the customer puts this change (indexing the UID attribute) into production, we’re going to test the change in a development environment and try to see if this addresses some of the symptoms.
 Once the results of the testing are available, I’ll post an update here.

-UPDATE: Testing in lab today with the customer showed a definite, marked, and quite noticeable improvement in query performance after indexing the uID attribute in Active Directory.
+UPDATE: Testing in lab today with the customer showed a definite, marked, and quite noticeable improvement in query performance after indexing the UID attribute in Active Directory.
 This improvement in performance was repeatable as well; when we removed the index for uID, the delays and increased CPU utilization returned immediately.
 So, make sure the user logon attribute in your VAS deployments is indexed in Active Directory.